aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/worksheets/freeze/unfreeze-rows-or-columns/_index.md

 keywords: Unfreeze panes, Unfreeze rows, Unfreeze columns, unFreeze window.
 ---

-{{% alert color="primary" %}}
+## **Introduction**

 In this article, we will learn How to UnFreeze Rows, Columns and Panes.
 If worksheets in the Excel files are frozen, sometimes we want to unfreeze worksheet or adjust frozen rows, columns or panes.

-{{% /alert %}}

 ## **In Excel**